Ian Gillan: Deep Purple, 1969–1973

+Gillan has said he was inspired by Arthur Brown to incorporate screaming into his own style: "He changed my life".

 In 1970, Gillan received a call from Tim Rice, asking him to perform the part of Jesus on the original 1970 album recording of Jesus Christ Superstar, having been impressed with his performance on "Child in Time".
 After rehearsing a few times with Rice and Andrew Lloyd Webber, he recorded his entire vocal contributions in three hours.
 He was subsequently offered the lead role in the 1973 film adaptation.
 Gillan demanded to not only be paid £250,000 for his role in the movie, but also insisted, without the consent of his manager, that the entire band be paid because filming would conflict with a scheduled tour.
 The producers declined, instead casting Ted Neeley in the Jesus role, and Gillan continued on in the band.

 After 1971, particularly after the release of Fireball, Gillan started to become disillusioned with the workload of the band, who had not had any holiday since their initial rehearsals at Hanwell.
-He started drinking, and relationships between him and the rest of the band became strained, particularly with Blackmore.
+He started drinking heavily, and relationships between him and the rest of the band became strained, particularly with Blackmore.
 On 6 November 1971, he collapsed with hepatitis while waiting to board a plane in Chicago, cancelling the remainder of a US tour.

-By December 1972, having recorded Machine Head, Made in Japan and the yet to be released Who Do We Think We Are with Deep Purple, Gillan finally decided the workload had driven him to exhaustion.
+By December 1972, having recorded Machine Head, Made in Japan and the yet-to-be-released Who Do We Think We Are with Deep Purple, Gillan finally decided the workload had driven him to exhaustion.
 Unlike some band members, he was unhappy about Made in Japan, and disliked live albums in general.
 He tended to go into the studio after the rest of the band had recorded and finished the backing tracks, particularly for Who Do We Think We Are, to lay down his vocals separately.
 He had been continually at loggerheads with Blackmore, disagreeing about music regularly, which culminated in Gillan writing "Smooth Dancer" about him.
 While on tour in Dayton, Ohio, he sat down and wrote a resignation letter to the band's managers, stating he intended to leave the band, effective from 30 June 1973.

 After Deep Purple

 After his departure from Deep Purple, Gillan retired from performing to pursue various unsuccessful business ventures.
 These included a £300,000 investment in a hotel near Oxford.
 A second was the Mantis Motor Cycles project, which suffered from the collapse of the British motorcycle industry in the mid-1970s, culminating in Gillan being forced to file for liquidation.
 A more successful opportunity, however, came with his investment in Kingsway Studios in 1974.
-This led to a live performance at the Butterfly Ball on 16 October 1975, replacing Ronnie James Dio at the last minute.
+This led to a live performance of the Butterfly Ball on 16 October 1975, replacing Ronnie James Dio at the last minute.